Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 -

-The Longmen Mountains and Yi River area had been an ancient battlefield where general Bai Qi won a big war in 293 BC, which opened up the chapter of State Qin's annexing of other kingdoms and establishing the unified Qin Dynasty (221 BC — 207 BC).
+The Longmen Mountains and Yi River area had been an ancient battlefield where General Bai Qi won a big war in 293 BC, which opened up the chapter of State Qin's annexing of other kingdoms and establishing the unified Qin Dynasty (221 BC — 207 BC).

 -

-Luoyang city had been the capital city of many dynasties in history, including Xia Dynasty (2070 BC — 1600 BC), Shang Dynasty (1600 BC — 1046 BC), Zhou Dynasty (1046 BC — 256 BC), Eastern Han Dynasty (25 AD — 220 AD), Sui Dynasty (589 — 619), and so on.
+Luoyang city had been the capital city of many dynasties in history, including Xia (2070 BC — 1600 BC), Shang (1600 BC — 1046 BC), Zhou (1046 BC — 256 BC), Eastern Han (25 AD — 220 AD), Sui (589 — 619), and so on.

-Wu Zetian, one of the most important patrons of the Longmen Grottoes and the only female emperor in Chinese history, set Luoyang as the capital city during her reign (690 — 705) for more complicated reasons.
+Wu Zetian, one of the most important patrons of the Longmen Grottoes and the only female emperor in Chinese history, set Luoyang as the capital city during her reign (690 — 705) for more complex reasons.

 Xiangshan Temple next to Longmen Grottoes, Firstly Constructed During Wu Zetian's Reign.